AT&T sells 7 percent of its shares in Mexico's America Movil

-June 5 (Reuters) - AT&T Inc has sold 7 percent of its holding in Latin American telecommunications company America Movil or 540 million shares, according to a filing with U.S. regulators on Wednesday.
+(Reuters) - AT&T Inc (T.N) has sold 7 percent of its holding in Latin American telecommunications company America Movil (AMXL.MX) or 540 million shares, according to a filing with U.S. regulators on Wednesday.

 AT&T said the sales reduced its ownership stake in the Mexican company, which is controlled by billionaire Carlos Slim, to its historical level of 9 percent.